-48 hour review
+48 hour review in PRetrial Confinement

-Overview of the 48 hour review (see Pretrial restraint & pretrial confinement in the military):
+Overview of the 48 hour review process

 The accused is afforded a constitutional right of review of the pending charges.
 In Courtney v.
 Williams, 1 M.J.
 267 (C.M.A.
 1976), the Court of Military Appeals held that Gerstein V. Pugh, 420 U.S. 103 (1975) is binding on the military.
 Gerstein held that the “Fourth Amendment…requires a “prompt” judicial determination of probable cause as a prerequisite to an extended pretrial detention following a warrantless arrest.”
 “Prompt” was determined to be within forty-eight hours of arrest.
 This standard was also applied to the military.
 County of Riverside v.
 McLaughlin, 111 S.Ct.
 1661 (1991); United States v.
 Rexroat, 38 M.J.
 292 (C.M.A.
 1993).